 Before applying, you should check if the institution offers its courses in Mandarin or English.
 In some cases, you need to take a language exam.
 Remember to apply for a visa a few months before the start of the semester.

 You must submit your application through consulates, embassies, as well as Chinese Visa Application Centers (CVACs) in person.
 Emailed applications for embassies and consulates are usually rejected, but Chinese Visa Application Centers accept these requests.
 Many Chinese embassies entrust the early stages of visa application to private companies called Chinese Visa Application Centers.
-CVACs are for applicants from the United Kingdom, Australia, Canada, European Union countries.
+CVACs are for applicants from the United Kingdom, Australia, Canada, and European Union countries.
 Relatives, friends, or travel agencies can also apply on your behalf.

 Most embassies and consulates do not require the appointment.
 However, if you are required to apply at the CVASC, you may need to make an online appointment through the website of CVASC.